FBruzzesi/deczoo/README.md

 - `timer`: tracks function time taken.
 - `memory_limit`: sets a memory limit while running the function.
 - `notify_on_end`: notifies when function finished running with a custom notifier.
+- `raise_if`: raises a custom exception if a condition is met.
 - `retry`: wraps a function with a "retry" block.
 - `shape_tracker`: tracks the shape of a dataframe/array-like object, in input and/or output.
 - `multi_shape_tracker`: tracks the shapes of input(s) and/or output(s) of a function.